 A sneak peek of the exhibition

-Strandingsmuseum St. George consists of four interconnected galleries, each in its own way telling the story of the shipwrecks off the West Coast.
+Strandingsmuseum St. George consists of four interconnected galleries, each in its own way telling the story of ships that stranded on the Danish West Coast.
 There is also a fifth gallery for special exhibitions.

 The North Sea is the link between North and South, the Baltic Sea and the rest of the world.
-In the old days, sailing in this area often involved putting your life at stake.
-Lack of navigational instruments and countless storms led many people from the deep blue sea to the West Coast.
-But the great riches that maritime trade could bring were worth the risk.
+In the age of sail, sailing in this area often involved putting your life at risk.
+Lack of precise navigational instruments and countless storms forced manys ships from the deep sea to the West Coast where wreckage was almost inevitable.
+But the great riches that maritime trade could bring made it worth the risk.